-- Balloon stomp - Tie balloons around everyone's ankles with a piece of string.
+- Balloon stomp: Tie balloons around everyone's ankles with a piece of string.
 Then, everyone tries to pop other people's balloons.
 When an individual's balloon is popped, he has to sit out.
-Whoever has the last balloon left wins.
+Whoever has the last balloon will win.

-Teen parties can be a bit awkward.
-A few ice breakers can help them start talking, laughing, and mingling.
-Here are a few fun ice breakers that will get the party started:
+Teen parties can be a bit awkward no matter how well you have it planned.
+A few icebreakers can help them start talking, laughing, and mingling.
+Here are a few fun icebreakers that will get the party started: